-Debbie Flack, a Quaker and member of the U.K. Palestine Solidarity Campaign (PSC), told The Maple that her primary concern was that some of the arms showcased at FIA are used by the Israeli government to attack Palestinians.
+Another protester, who asked not to be named, told The Maple that her primary concern was that some of the arms showcased at FIA are used by the Israeli government to attack Palestinians.

 She noted that in May the Israeli military killed Palestinian journalist Shireen Abu Akleh in what news outlet Al Jazeera condemned as a “blatant murder.”

-Flack’s message to all governments who trade with regimes like Israel was simple: “War cannot be the answer.”
+The protester's message to all governments who trade with regimes like Israel was simple: “War cannot be the answer.”
 She also noted that the U.K.’s sweltering hot temperatures this week are a sign of a warming climate, made worse by heavy greenhouse gas emissions from the worldwide military-industrial complex.

 Morton echoed that sentiment.
 “With all the technology, we can make it better, we can have better buildings, better roads, a better life, better villages for everybody,” he said.
 “You don't need war.”